FRRouting/frr/doc/user/basic.rst

       log files to quickly balloon in size.
 Remember to disable backtraces when they're no longer needed.

+.. clicmd:: debug routemap [detail]

+   This command turns on debugging of routemaps.
+When detail is specified more data is provided to the operator about the reasoning about what is going on in the routemap code.

 .. clicmd:: service password-encryption

    Encrypt password.